-Where some nurseries charge for the whole settling-in process, we just charge one day’s fees (£55) for the full week, so that we can employ another member of staff; this will enable your Key Person to spend 1-1 time with your child.
+Where some nurseries charge for the whole settling in process, we just charge one day’s fees (£60) for the full week, so that we can employ another member of staff; this will enable your Key Person to spend 1-1 time with your child.

-Your Key Person will spend 1-1 time with your child – the purpose of this is to establish a close relationship which will help the children to separate from the parents; as well as this, the attachment with your child will allow them to develop a secure base in which they will have the confidence to form other relationships and to enjoy learning.
+Your Key Person will spend 1-1 time with your child – the purpose of this is to establish a close relationship which will help the children to separate from the parents; as well as this, the attachment will allow your child to develop a secure base with their Key Person in which they will have the confidence to form other relationships and to enjoy learning.

 Your Key Person will get to know your child’s likes, dislikes and their interests as well as their developmental needs; this information is then used to inform the planning and how we support your child’s learning.

-Please spend a few days before starting at CHS talking to your child about what will be happening when they start nursery (if age appropriate), this will help your child knowing that you are okay about nursery life too!
+Please spend a few days before starting at Chingford House School talking to your child about what will be happening when they start nursery (if age appropriate).
+This will help your child knowing that you are okay about nursery life too!

 When the time comes to physically leave your child, they may become distressed.
 This is perfectly natural; once you say goodbye – we will ask you to go.
-Please don’t try to come back or prolong the separation as that makes it harder for all involved!
+Please do not try to come back or prolong the separation as that makes it harder for all involved!

-During the initial separation we will send you photos of your child by text message so that you can see that they are beginning to settle with us.
-Parents can also call the school to reassure themselves that their child is fine.
+During the initial separation we will send you photos of your child by text/WhatsApp message so that you can see that they are beginning to settle with us.
+Parents can also call the nursery to reassure themselves that their child is fine.